danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ### Caveman

 [Caveman](https://github.com/JuliusBrussee/caveman) saves output tokens.
 It changes how Claude responds by stripping out filler, hedging, and pleasantries, while keeping the technical content intact.
+It's not just shorter responses, it's a different shape.
+Caveman trades prose for fragments, bullets, and arrow chains (`→`), and front-loads file:line references instead of burying them in sentences.
+That structure carries more signal per token, not just fewer of them.

 You can turn it off mid-conversation by starting a prompt with `normal mode` to compare the more verbose output that Claude otherwise responds with.

-The screenshot below shows the model responses side by side with and without caveman, to the same prompt asking how referrer normalization works on an analytics project.
-You can see the caveman response is more terse (~424 tokens), whereas the non caveman response contains more prose, at ~487 tokens.
-This yields about a 13% savings on this one exchange:
+The screenshot below shows the model responses side by side with and without caveman to the same prompt, asking how referrer normalization works on an analytics project.
+On the right side, non-caveman explains the flow in paragraphs.
+On the left, Caveman gives the same flow as a numbered list.
+Caveman comes in at ~424 tokens vs ~487 (13% savings), but the real gain is how much of each response is signal instead of connective words.

 ![token savings caveman compare](../images/token-savings-caveman-compare.jpg "token savings caveman compare")